nikcleju/ESDM_Course/Projects/P3_ATM.md

         - 2 = PIN INCORRECT 3 TIMES, CARD HELD
         - 3 = NOT ENOUGH MONEY

-3. When the client inserts the card, the following inputs are activated at the same time:
+3. When the client inserts the card (CardInserted becomes True) the following inputs are activated at the same time (information is received from the bank):
-    - CardInserted becomes TRUE
-    - TruePIN has the value of the true PIN (e.g. 5478)
+    - Input TruePIN has the value of the true PIN (e.g. 5478)
-    - AccountMoney shows the amount of money in the account
+    - Input AccountMoney shows the amount of money in the account

-4. The client then introduces the PIN at the Keyboard.
-The PIN is read only if the client presses Enter afterwards, and is available on the KeyboardPIN input.
+4. The client then introduces the PIN at the keyboard (input KeyboardPIN).
+The machine reads the PIN form the KeyboardPIN input read only when the client presses Enter (input Enter becomes True)

 6. Fault checking:
     - The ATM checks if the PIN equals the true PIN
     - If not, the user can reintroduce it another 2 times (3 times in all)
     - If the PIN is entered incorrectly 3 times, the card is withheld (it will not be released), and status output is set to PIN INCORRECT 3 TIMES, CARD HELD
-    - If the requests amount is more than the amount available in the account, operation is refused, Status output is set to NOT ENOUGH MONEY
+    - If the requested amount is more than the amount available in the account, operation is refused, Status output is set to NOT ENOUGH MONEY

 7. If an operation is OK, then:
     - To release the money, set the ReleaseMoney output to the amount value